kewellcjj/flask-page/pages/demystify-xgboost.md

 Note that various tree boosting methods exist way before the invention of XGBoost.
 The major contribution of XGBoost is to propose an efficient calculation, parallel tree learning algorithm and system optimizations, which combined together, resulting in a scalable end-to-end tree boosting *system*.
 The making of XGBoost not only requires understanding in decision tress, boosting and regularization, but also demands knowledge in computer science, particularly high performance computing.

-## Part 1: Decision trees and gradient tree boosting
+## Decision trees and gradient tree boosting

 We will follow the notation from the paper.
 Consider a data set with $n$ examples and $m$ features $\mathcal{D} = \{({\bf x}_i, y_i)\} (|\mathcal{D}|=n, {\bf x}_i \in \mathbb{R}^m, y_i \in \mathbb{R})$.
 Let $\mathcal{F} = \{f({\bf x})=\mathcal{w}_{q({\bf x})}\}(q: \mathbb{R}^m \rightarrow T, \mathcal{w} \in \mathbb{R}^T)$ denote the space of regression trees, where $T$ is the number of leaves in the tree, $q$ represents a possible structures of the tree that maps ${\bf x}$ to the corresponding leaf index, $\mathcal{w}$ is the leaf weight given the observation ${\bf x}$ and a tree structure $q$.
 A key step of any decision tree algorithms is to determine the best structure $q$ by continuously splitting the leaves (binary partition) according to certain criterion, such as sum of squared errors for regression trees, gini index or cross-entropy for classification trees.
 Finding the best split is also the key algorithm for XGBoost.
 In fact, all algorithms listed in the paper are related to split finding.
 The resulting split points will partition the input space into disjoint regions $R_j=\{  {\bf x} | q({\bf x}) = j\}$ as represented by leaf $j$.
 A constant $\mathcal{w}_j$ is assigned to leaf $j$, that is $${\bf x} \in R_j \Rightarrow f({\bf x}) = \mathcal{w}_j.$$
 Thus $f({\bf x})$ can also be expressed as $f({\bf x}) = \sum_{j=1}^T \mathcal{w}_j I(q({\bf x}) = j)$ which is equivalent to $f({\bf x})=\mathcal{w}_{q({\bf x})}$.